rust-lang/leadership-council/policies/project-director-election-process.md

     * The facilitator may a minimum or maximum time period
 * Share nominations
     * Each team representative must share their team's nominations and the reasoning for their nominations with the council's selected facilitator.
-    * The facilitator must publicly share all team's nominations and reasonings at least ten days before the final election meeting.
+    * The facilitator must publicly share the pool of all nominations and reasonings at least ten days before the final election meeting.
         * This allows other teams to share feedback or objections about candidates their team didn't initially consider with their representative.
     * This 10-day period is equivalent to the Change Round in the "Election Meeting" step; representatives may change their nominations in advance of the meeting, this does not require restarting the 10-day period.